2 Management – Concept, Process, Theories and Approaches, Management Roles and Skills

 Author Working definition What it foregrounds

-Henri Fayol “To manage is to forecast and plan, to organise, to command, to coordinate and to control” Functions / process
+Henri Fayol (1916) “To manage is to forecast and plan, to organise, to command, to coordinate and to control Functions / process

 Mary Parker Follett “The art of getting things done through people” Human element

-Peter Drucker “A multipurpose organ that manages a business, manages managers, and manages workers and work” Multidimensional role
+Peter Drucker “A multipurpose organ that manages a business, manages managers, and manages workers and work Multidimensional

 Koontz & Weihrich “The process of designing and maintaining an environment in which individuals working together accomplish selected aims efficiently” Environment design

-The question is older than the discipline itself, and NTA stems often hinge on which feature is being foregrounded.
+The question is older than the discipline itself.
+NTA stems often hinge on which feature is being foregrounded — systematic body of knowledge (science), personalised application (art), or formal training + ethics (profession).

 TipThree Lenses on the Nature of Management